The River Trail

 Length 3.4 mi · Climbing 450 ft

 This trail can normally be hiked between June and September.
-After September there won't be a bridge, but if you don't mind getting wet it can still be easy to wade across the creek as late as November.
-At other times of year, Bull Creek will probably be too high to cross.
+After September there won't be a bridge, but if you don't mind getting your shoes wet it can still be easy to wade across the creek as late as November.
+At other times of year, Bull Creek is likely to be too high to cross.

 Click here to see the trailhead location in Google Maps.

 Start by hiking clockwise on the Rockefeller Loop.
 Just after the trail passes through a cut-out section of a huge fallen redwood, look for an unmarked and relatively little-used trail to your left.
 Take this trail, avoiding the poison oak that grows along it.

 The trail descends to Bull Creek, which is crossed by a series of two little seasonal bridges.
 Scramble up the steep bank on the other side, where you'll find yourself in an exceptional alluvial-flat grove, comparable to the Rockefeller Loop but much smaller and more open.